Ambroise Vollard: Art collection

-Due to the Nazi invasion of France, which started on 10 May 1940, Fabiani hurriedly shipped 560 paintings to the United States.
-They left on the SS Excalibur from Lisbon, Portugal, but the ship was intercepted by the Royal Navy in Bermuda on 25 September 1940.
+Due to the Nazi invasion of France, which started on 10 May 1940, Fabiani hurriedly shipped 560 paintings to Étienne Bignou's art gallery on 57th Street in New York City in the United States, where prices were likely higher.
+The paintings left on the SS Excalibur from Lisbon, Portugal on 25 September 1940, but the ship was intercepted by the Royal Navy and H. Montgomery Hyde in Bermuda on 3 October.
 Designated "enemy property", the paintings were stored at the National Gallery of Canada in Ottawa during World War II.
 Post-war, on 19 April 1949, the London prize court agreed to the release of the pieces to Fabiani, who returned the works to Vollard's sisters.
 In gratitude, the sisters donated all of the lithographs by Rouault and Chagall, and a single painting by Gauguin to the National Gallery of Canada.
 The remaining works soon started appearing on the New York City commercial art gallery market, where they were quickly sold.

 Vollard's former secretary and protégé, Erich Šlomović, a young Serb with Jewish origins (b.
 1915), had connections with Vollard, Fabiani, and Lucien Vollard from about 1938.
 He had often stated his wish to create a museum of French art collected by him in Yugoslavia. Šlomović had amassed a collection of about 600 works, most of them prints or drawings, with a few important oil paintings, by a combination of exchange, gift, purchase, and donation.
 Vollard had put him in direct contact with the most prominent artists of the day and often asked him to act as agent for art selling or purchasing purposes.